Enjoy a great trip when you take advantage of flights to Bucharest from Birmingham Airport. Find out more about the route on our website.

 Birmingham Airport is conveniently located wherever you are in the UK.
 Only 8 miles from the centre of Birmingham and right in the middle of the motorway network, it’s easy to get to by every mode of transport.

-Treat yourself with one of our four airport lounges.
+Treat yourself with one of our five airport lounges.
 With quiet-zones, unlimited Wi-Fi and complimentary food and drink, you can truly relax before your flight.
 Check out the exclusive views of the runways, while you’re charging all your devices .

 To find out about our other services, head to our terminal facilities page.